6 Min Read

 - Living a single life

-- Going back to things they enjoyed in their 20s.
+- Going back to things they enjoyed in their 20s

 How Midlife Crisis Leads To Divorce

-Part of what drives a midlife crisis is dissatisfaction and a desire for things to be different.
-One of the easiest things to change is the relationship.
-Changing yourself takes work, but checking out of the relationship just takes packing a bag, getting drunk every day, or having an affair.
+After all, changing yourself takes work.
+But checking out of a relationship just takes packing a bag, getting drunk every day, or having an affair.

 He just wants to do his own thing, that really is the only other reason he can give me.
 4 months after moving out, he has decided he wants to divorce.
 He pops round occasionally to see our son and on leaving gives me a hug and kiss on cheek!
 The divorce is now going through.
 I am still in utter shock and cannot believe my once adoring loving kind appreciative husband has turned into this selfish person.
 I honestly do not recognize him anymore.
 Both of our children think he has been abducted and replaced with an alien.
 He has joined the gym, bought a fast car, started drinking again, something that he did give up as it always caused arguments, he has changed his style of dress and booked himself a holiday and flew off into the sunset.
 I am just trying to understand what has happened to my husband, my marriage etc. Nothing makes sense anymore." -Tiffany

-Does Tiffany’s husband sound familiar?
-There is a reason that stereotypes exist and her husband is displaying some of the classic symptoms of a male midlife crisis.
+There is a reason that the stereotype exists and her husband is displaying some of the classic symptoms of a male midlife crisis.

 Midlife Crisis Divorce What To Do

-So, what should you do if you’re facing a midlife crisis divorce?
-Here are some suggestions, although it should be understood that in any situation so fraught with emotion and pain these are easier said than done.
+Here are a few suggestions.
+Although it should be understood that in any situation so fraught with emotion and pain these are much easier said than done.

 - Don't panic or overreact.
 Nobody can get divorced overnight.
 A divorce takes time to finish, so take a breath and slow down.
+A calm and clear head is needed to get through your partner’s midlife crisis.

 - Don't take him at his word when he's acting crazy and confused.
 You'll probably find that he contradicts himself a lot and says one thing but does another.
 When someone is acting like this it's not wise to put a lot of value in what they say.